-ValOre's 100% owned Angilak Property comprises a total area of 60,363 hectares, consisting of a central Inuit Owned Land parcel RI-30 57 mineral claims and one mineral lease on Federal Crown lands.
-The property is subject to a 1% net smelter return ("NSR") royalty and is located approximately 225 kilometres southwest of the community of Baker Lake in the ValOre region of southern Nunavut Territory.
+ValOre's 100% owned Angilak Property comprises a total area of 105,280 hectares, consisting of a central Inuit Owned Land parcel RI-30, 57 mineral claims and one mineral lease on Crown lands.
+The Property is located approximately 225 kilometres southwest of the community of Baker Lake in the Kivalliq region of southern Nunavut Territory, and subject to a 1% net smelter return ("NSR") royalty granted to Sandstorm Gold Ltd. ("Sandstorm").

-Since acquiring the Angilak Property in 2008, the Company has invested approximately \$55 million conducting systematic exploration, including: ground and airborne geophysics, geological mapping; prospecting, and over 90,500 metres of diamond and reverse circulation ("RC") drilling.
+Since acquiring the Angilak Property in 2008, the Company has invested approximately \$55M CAD conducting systematic exploration, including: ground and airborne geophysics, geological mapping; prospecting, and over 90,500 metres of diamond and reverse circulation ("RC") drilling.

 The Angilak Property hosts the "Lac 50 Trend" uranium deposit, with a NI 43-101 Inferred Resource of 2,831,000 tonnes grading 0.69% U3O8, totaling 43.3 million pounds U3O8.
-ValOre's comprehensive exploration programs, and new discoveries, continue to demonstrate the "District Scale" potential of the Angilak Property.
+ValOre's comprehensive exploration programs, and new discoveries, continue to demonstrate the district scale potential of the Angilak Property.
 For disclosure related to the inferred resource for the Lac 50 Trend uranium deposits, please refer to ValOre's news release of March 1, 2013.